Back to our subjects

 • Modules 4 and 5: In and out of school (Criteria A – Listening, B – Reading, C – Speaking and D – Writing)

-• Module 6: Festivals
+• Module 6: Festivals and traditions (End of year assessment)

 Schedule of learning

-• Module 3: Healthy lifestyles (Criteria C – Speaking and D – Writing)
+• Module 3: Healthy lifestyles (Criteria C – Speaking)

-• Module 4: Past holidays
+• Module 4: Future holidays (Mid-year review)

 Schedule of learning